pwall567/kjson-cloud-event/README.md

 Cloud Events that use Extension Context Attributes can use the data class `CloudEventExt`.
 This is a generic class, parameterized with both the type of the data payload, and the type of the extensions object.

-As an example, suppose that two addition Extension Context Attributes were required: a security principal id in the form of a UUID, and a token in the form of an opaque string.
+As an example, suppose that two additional Extension Context Attributes were required: a security principal id in the form of a UUID, and a token in the form of an opaque string.
 To hold these attributes, a data class may be defined:
 ```kotlin
 data class Extension(val principalId: UUID, val token: String)